sinsunsan/airtable2firebase/README.md

 ### What is airtable

-Airtable is a mix between spreadheet, and a relation database, with user friendlyness as first design objective. https://airtable.com/
+Airtable is a mix between spreadheet and a relation database, with user friendlyness as first design objective. https://airtable.com/

 ### Why Airtable API is not enough to serve an app

 Airtable is great as a user friendly CMS like backend.
-It has an api but this api is not purposed to serve apps with lot's of traffic.
+It has an api but :
+* this api is not purposed to serve apps with lot's of traffi (limited to 5 query / seconds)
-Also the stucture of the data especially the related table are not very useful to display related information The query syntax is limited...
+* Also the stucture of the data especially the related tables are not very useful to display related information, without performing a new query.
+* The query syntax is limited...
-It is not possible to set access right to access the data, so this authentication part need to be performed by a backend somewhere.
+* It is not possible to set access right to limit access to the data.
+So this authentication part need to be performed by a backend somewhere.

 ### What is firebase

 Firebase is an PAAS product adding commonly used features like real time database, cloud messaging, authentication.. to prevent developers to lose time reinventing wheel. https://firebase.google.com

 ### Why Firebase is great